clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

    :end-before: kernel-modules-dkms-install-end:

-Download and install the NVIDIA Drivers
+Download and install the NVIDIA drivers
 ***************************************

-Download the NVIDIA Drivers for Linux
+Download the NVIDIA drivers for Linux
 =====================================

 #.
-Identify the model of NVIDIA GPU that is installed.
+Identify the NVIDIA GPU model that is installed.

    .. code-block:: bash